Chapter 3: The Appearance of Angsty Sue (or Maybe Angsty Sooz)

 "Hello everyone."
 A sniffly voice interrupted what could have turned into an argument.

 Everyone grunted an approximation of greeting in her direction without meeting her (delicate violet) eyes, then turned to Julie hopefully.
-Since Julie was the most no-nonsense Duck of the group, she had been unanimously voted She Who Deals With The Psychotic New Girl.
+Since Julie was the most no-nonsense Duck of the group, she had been unanimously voted She Who Deals With the Weird as Hell New Girl.

 "Um, Mary Sue, we've divided out the work, why don't you start here…" Julie passed over a text book and pointed out various passages that Mary Sue was to read through and then research further.